-The Audit Committee ("Committee") is established by the Board of Directors ("Board") for the purposes of representing and assisting the Board in overseeing:
+The Audit Committee (the "Committee") is established by the Board of Directors (the "Board") of The Clorox Company (the "Company") for the purposes of representing and assisting the Board in overseeing:

-- The integrity of the Company's financial statements. - The quarterly reviews and annual independent audit of the Company's financial statements. - The engagement of the independent auditor and the annual evaluation of the independent registered public accounting firm's qualifications and independence. - The performance of the Company's internal audit function and independent registered public accounting firm. - The Company's systems of disclosure controls and procedures and internal control over financial reporting that management has established. - The Company's compliance with legal and regulatory requirements relating to accounting and financial reporting matters. - The Company's framework and guidelines with respect to risk assessment and risk management, in coordination with the full Board. - The Company's material financial policies and actions.
+- The integrity of the Company's financial statements. - The quarterly reviews and annual independent audit of the Company's financial statements. - The engagement of the independent registered public accounting firm and the annual evaluation of the independent registered public accounting firm's qualifications and independence. - The performance of the Company's internal audit function and independent registered public accounting firm. - The Company's systems of disclosure controls and procedures and internal control over financial reporting that management has established. - The Company's compliance with legal and regulatory requirements relating to accounting and financial reporting matters. - The Company's framework and guidelines with respect to risk assessment and risk management, in coordination with the full Board. - The Company's material financial policies and actions.